* This page is for Consumers *

 An enlarged spleen may outgrow its own blood supply.
 When parts of the spleen do not get enough blood, they may become damaged, causing them to bleed or die.

-The spleen normally removes old and/or damaged red blood cells from the bloodstream.
+The spleen normally removes old and/or damaged red blood cells from the bloodstream (see Overview of the Spleen).
 However, when the spleen enlarges, it traps and stores an excessive number of red blood cells, causing anemia.
 Sometimes, the spleen also destroys white blood cells and/or platelets.
 This process creates a vicious circle: the more cells the spleen traps, the larger it grows, and the larger it grows, the more blood cells it traps and destroys.